JeroenZegers/Nabu-MSSS/README.md

 You can run the training with:

 ```
-run train --recipe=/path/to/recipe --expdir=/path/to/expdir --mode=<mode> --computing=<computing> --resume=<resume>
+run train --recipe=/path/to/recipe --expdir=/path/to/expdir --computing=<computing> --resume=<resume>
 ```

-The parameters are the same as the data preperation script (see above) with two extra parameters; mode (default: non_distributed) and reuse(default: 'False').
-Mode is the distribution mode.
-This should be one of non_distributed, single_machine or multi_machine.
-You can find more information about this [here](nabu/computing/README.md).
+The parameters are the same as the data preperation script (see above) with extra parameter; reuse(default: 'False').
 If resume is set to 'True', the experiment in expdir, if available, is resumed.

-**Warning: Currently only 'nondistributed' is allowed for computing**

 ### Testing